joseppatau/Tipo-Pepel-Scripts/Readme_Create_ShadowsL.md

 # Create Shadows Script for Glyphs App

-Create Shadows is a Glyphs App script that generates shadow-like shapes for selected glyphs by offsetting their paths in X and Y directions and performing boolean subtraction to create clean shadow contours.[web:1]
+Create Shadows is a Glyphs App script that generates shadow-like shapes for selected glyphs by offsetting their paths in X and Y directions and performing boolean subtraction to create clean shadow contours.

 ## Overview

 This script provides a floating control panel for type designers working in Glyphs App.
-It automates the creation of inline shadows or extruded effects by translating glyph outlines and subtracting the original shapes, leaving only the shadow region visible.[web:1]
+It automates the creation of shadows or extruded effects by translating glyph outlines and subtracting the original shapes, leaving only the shadow region visible.

 ## Features